MalickMuzamil/Rivio/README.md

 ## 🛠️ Getting Started
 Clone the repository and install dependencies:

-npm install
+1- npm install
-# or
-yarn install

 Then run the development server:

-npm run dev
+1- npm run dev

-# or
-yarn dev
-Open http://localhost:3000 in your browser to see the result.
+2- Open http://localhost:3000 in your browser to see the result.

 ---

 ## 📁 Project Structure
-ruby
-Copy
-Edit
 rivio/
 ├── app/
 │   └── page.tsx        # Main landing page